 For properties assessed at values over one million dollars (\$1,000,000) an appraisal is required.
 For properties that generate rental income, an appraisal is recommended.
 For other appraised properties, an appraisal may help your case but it is optional.
 Any appraisal that you submit will need to be prepared by an expert in real estate appraisal as certified by the State Board of Certified Real Estate Appraisers.
 The BRT has special rules on appraisals and on experts.
 Be sure to carefully read the BRT rules on appraisals on the BRT web site.
-Note that eleven (11) copies of the appraisal must be submitted to the BRT.
+Note that twelve (12) copies of the appraisal must be submitted to the BRT, along with a cover letter www.phila.gov/media/20220420145951/2023-Appraisal-Summary-Cover-Sheet.pdf